Some restrictions do apply when using Numbers. You can find specific restrictions per country on our Country Features page.

 Numbers are designed for two-way communication with a SIM card phone number, not for receiving from an application system like the ones that generate verification codes.

-Virtual Numbers cannot be to be used to verify user accounts for receiving login codes and especially those of financial institutions.
+Virtual Numbers cannot be to be used to verify user accounts for receiving login codes to verify user account and especially those of financial institutions.
 This is strictly prohibited and the use of a Number to receive OTP will result in the suspension of the account.